Helping you develop your legal project management and legal process improvement capability.

 This understanding underpins my legal project management training.
 My training reflects the need for effective delivery of legal services, as practised in the real world by solicitors, barristers, in-house lawyers, government lawyers, cost lawyers, professional support lawyers, paralegals and business development staff.
 I really enjoy running legal project management training courses and feedback from students shows they enjoy it too.
 My courses are comprehensive, intensive and at times challenging.
 They are great learning experiences and we all enjoy a few laughs along the way.

-Legal Project Management Training Courses 2024: Public Courses Open to Subscription
+Legal Project Management Training and Certification Courses 2025

-If you are self-funding and find payment by instalments helpful, please contact me to arrange a payment schedule.
+If you are self funding and may find payments by instalments helpful, please let me know and I am sure we can agree on a payment schedule which suits you.

-Legal Process Improvement Training Courses 2024: Public Courses Open to Subscription
+Legal Process Improvement Training and Certification Courses open to public subscription.

 The Legal Process Improvement Professional (LPIP) certification course runs for two days.